Your paid traffic lands and leaves. You cleaned up the design. You rewrote the headline. The bounce rate barely moved.

 How Quickly Can You Expect Real Results from Landing Page Changes?

-Days 8–14.
+Days 8 to 14.
 If bounce rate is trending down or session duration is trending up, the change is working.
 Don’t add a second variable yet.
-No movement means checking traffic volume first — you need at least 200 sessions per variant for a meaningful signal.
+If there’s no movement, verify your traffic volume first, you need at least 200 sessions per variant to read a meaningful pattern.

-Days 15–21.
-Run the friction audit: count clicks from hero to checkout, then count form fields.
+Days 15 to 21.
+Run the friction audit.
+Count clicks from your hero to checkout confirmation.
+Count form fields.
 Remove the single most redundant element.
 Track add-to-cart rate.

-Days 22–30.
+Days 22 to 30.
 Review both changes together.
 Calculate the revenue impact.

-The math compounds when you test sequentially.
-Clean attribution makes it repeatable.
+The math compounds when you test sequentially and attribute each result cleanly.

 After 30 days, you have a repeatable process: one ad, one audit, one change, one week of measurement.
 Apply it to each ad-to-page pair in your account.
-Compounding only works when you test one thing at a time.
+The compounding only works when you test one thing at a time.

 Your landing page doesn’t need a redesign this week.
 Open your highest-spend ad next to your H1 and check whether they say the same thing in the same language.